From pop to rock to country to R&B, musicians have been writing songs about home ever since pen was put to paper.

 This upbeat 1970s hit about Alabama was southern rock band Lynyrd Skynyrd’s second hit single.
 At first glance, it sounds like a dreamy sort of bubblegum pop song, but on closer inspection, some of the lyrics deal with racial politics.

 In the first verse, they take Neil Young to task for his ‘accusatory and condescending’ words about Alabama (that’s how Neil Young himself described this choice of words in a later interview) on his track Alabama from bestselling album Harvest.
-They then take potshots at the Governor of Birmingham for his ‘does your conscience bother you?’ in relation to the civil rights movement.
+They then take potshots at the Governor of Birmingham for his views (‘does your conscience bother you?’) in relation to his remarks about the civil rights movement.

 Home by Edward Sharpe and the Magnetic Zeros

 Yet another song about home that Alabama, this is another superb song.